wp-plugins/msmc-redirect-after-comment/readme.txt

 The second field is titled "Enter Redirect URL."
 Here is where you will enter the full URL to where you want to send users once they have successfully submitted a comment on your blog.
 For example, if you wanted to send all of your commenters to example.com you would simply enter http://www.example.com/ in the box.

+You can also enter "[last]" in the "Enter Redirect URL" box to send users back to the page they originally commented from.

-If you already have a page on your site that you would like to send users, simply copy and paste that URL into the "Enter Redirect URL" field.
+If you already have a page on your site that you would like to send users to, simply copy and paste that URL into the "Enter Redirect URL" field.

 Ideas for redirects:
 1. A "Tell-a-friend" page.
-1. A survey.
+2. A survey.
-1. Your Facebook FanPage/Profile
+3. Your Facebook FanPage/Profile
-1. A Sales Page or A Special Offer
+4. A Sales Page or A Special Offer

 *Note: PHP 5.2.0 or greater required for URL verification.*